mocyber/ayr/README.md

 ## Repo synchronization

 Regular syncs of the repo are required in order to keep it up to date.
-You can trigger just the repo sync manually, executing the playbook with --tags sync_mirror
+Rerunning the playbook should achieve the required result.
+If you wish to automate it you can add a cron job to update it.

-Also you can setup a cronjob that will automatically trigger the repository synchronization on the schedule you decide.
+The cronjob that will automatically trigger the repository synchronization on the schedule you decide.
 To enable it, you need to set the ``repo_autosync`` var to True.
 To define the schedule for the cronjob, the following vars can be set: